Please note that selected forms will open in a separate and secured Dulwich College International website.

 How much homework will my child get?

 In Year 1 and Year 2, children will be given a home learning task each week in addition to their reading books.
 This should be a largely practical task and could be related to any curriculum area.
-In Year 2 children will also receive weekly spelling.
-Spelling will be set on a Monday.
-The children will have all week to practise them at home before being tested in school on the following Friday.
 Children in Year 2 will also be set some Mandarin homework by their Mandarin teachers.
 Children who become very interested in a particular topic may do extra work or research at home.
 They should have the opportunity to share and celebrate this with their teacher and class where appropriate.

 In Junior School the homework becomes more formalised and is based on the framework used by other Dulwich College International schools.
 Homework should be built into the planned curriculum and be suited to the individual needs of the child.
 It is used to follow up the learning in the classroom to consolidate and extend the children’s learning in all areas of the curriculum.
 Students who become very interested in a particular topic may do extra work or research at home.
 They should have the opportunity to share and celebrate this with their teacher and class where appropriate.

 All tasks will be differentiated to suit the different needs of various children but all students should spend roughly the same amount of time on their homework tasks.
 Homework should increasingly promote independent study and research skills.
-Homework will usually be set for four days a week (Monday to Thursday) and consists of regular work that the students complete daily, such as reading (which will be recorded in their reading diary), Mandarin (which will be set by the Mandarin teacher), instrumental practice and a spelling, punctuation and grammar task.
+Homework will usually consists of regular work that the students complete daily, such as reading (which will be recorded in their reading diary), Mandarin (which will be set by the Mandarin teacher), instrumental practice and a spelling, punctuation and grammar task.
 The students will also have some weekly tasks that consolidate work being done in class.
 Year 3 and Year 4 have three tasks a week (English, Mathematics and Integrated Curriculum), and Year 5 and Year 6 will have four tasks a week.
 It is important that the routine for setting homework is consistent so that students can plan their time, and not receive unexpected tasks.

 In Senior School homework is an integral part of student learning.
 It enables students to consolidate, practise and develop the skills they have learnt in class in order to prepare them for subsequent lessons.
 Students should spend around 90 minutes on homework per day in Year 7 to Year 9, for a total of 7.5 hours per week.
 This expectation will increase to 120 minutes in Year 10 and Year 11.
 IB Diploma students should be completing around three hours of study per day with an additional three hours on the weekend, adding up to around 18 hours per week.
 This should be divided into around six hours' work on SL subjects and ten hours' work on HL subjects with time left over for work on TOK and Extended Essay.